Argentina has closed its borders for travel once again, while domestic restrictions are gradually being lifted.

 - All arrivals to Argentina will be required to present a negative PCR test, no older than 72 hours.

-- Nonresident foreign nationals are required to present a proof of insurance.
+- Nonresident foreign nationals are required to present proof of insurance.

 - Travelers may be tested additional upon arrival, and again at the end of their quarantine.

 Is public transportation open in Argentina?

 Public transportation in Argentina is operating in a limited capacity.

 Are the restaurants and bars open in Argentina?

 Are businesses and attractions open in Argentina?

-- Non-essential businesses and attractions in Argentina are open in low-risk areas, with capacity limitations and health measures in place.
+- Non-essential businesses and attractions in Argentina are open, with capacity limitations and health measures in place.